-- To accept the mission and purposes of the College. - To be responsible to the appropriate Dean/VP for providing quality instruction. - To acquaint all students with course requirements and objectives during the first week of class and to provide each student with periodic evaluations of his/her progress. - To maintain accurate records of student enrollment, attendance and grades.
-Grades must be reported to the high school's guidance department and posted in the college's Student Information System (SIS) within 10 days of the final class meeting.
-Assistance can be obtained by calling Martha Winesett at (276) 223-4759.
-Instructions are also available on the WCC webpage, along with this handbook. - To check email accounts regularly. - To seek prior approval from the appropriate Dean/VP to use a substitute instructor either to teach a class or to proctor an exam and to demonstrate that the substitute is appropriately credentialed.
+- To accept the mission and purposes of the College. - To be responsible to the appropriate Dean for providing course alignment/rigor. - To acquaint all students with course requirements and objectives during the first week of class and to provide each student with periodic evaluations of his/her progress. - To maintain accurate records of student enrollment, attendance and grades.
+Grades must be reported to the high school's guidance department and posted in the college's Student Information System (SIS) within 10 days of the final class meeting. - To check email accounts regularly. - To seek prior approval from the appropriate Dean to use a substitute instructor either to teach a class or to proctor an exam - and to demonstrate that the substitute is appropriately credentialed.
 This is applicable to all dual enrollment instructors if a long-term substitute is required. - To meet assigned class(es) at the scheduled time and for the entire duration.
-For dual enrolled courses taught in the high school, any long-term leave of absence needs to be reported to the appropriate Division Dean/VP. - To submit an electronic copy of the course(s) syllabi to the appropriate Dean during the first week of classes each semester. - To submit required materials per division (e.g. final grades, a copy of the final examination, attendance forms, textbooks, program assessment materials) to the appropriate Division secretary at the end of the term or upon completion of the course. - To participate in annual professional development. - To complete the annual civility and security awareness requirements.
+For dual enrolled courses taught in the high school, any long-term leave of absence needs to be reported to the appropriate Division Dean and the Coordinator of Dual Enrollment. - To submit an electronic copy of the course(s) syllabi to the appropriate Dean during the first week of classes each semester. - To participate in annual professional development. - To complete the annual security awareness requirements.